CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

 const colors = histogramData.map(elem => elem.value);
 ```

-In the resulting map, both the map features and chart bars are colored by the top five tree species in the data.
+In the resulting map, both the map features and bars in the chart are colored by the top five tree species in the data.
 In addition, the bar for "others" is appropriately labeled.
-As in previous examples, the chart bars update with the appropriate information as you interact with the map and features in the viewport change.
+As in previous examples, the bars update with the appropriate information as you interact with the map and features in the viewport change.

 <div class="example-map">
   <iframe